8ennie/MoodMonitorReactNativeSrc/README.md

 # MoodMonitor
-MoodMonitor is a project in ReactNative that allows a user to trackk his mood and certain params.
-The App the analyses it and gives a the user the opertunity to view coralations.
+MoodMonitor is a project in ReactNative that allows a user to track his mood and certain params.
+The App then analyses the data and gives a the user the opertunity to view correlation.

 ## Getting Started